leonorae/HereItIs/PAGE_TESTING.md

    - Ensure user is able to enter data of correct type for new event into the correct question forms

 2. Test: Attempt complete message after new data entry
-   - If valid data supplied in each required form, display a "successful event creation" message
+   - If valid data is supplied in each required form, display a "successful event creation" message

 3. Test: Correct link to the destination pages
    - Ensure link back to home page works correctly